heathsc/bs_call/README.md

 	./configure

-If GSL is not in a standard location on your system then the location should be specified using the --with-gsl option to configure.
-For example, if the installation prefix for the gsl library is /opt/local (so the libraries can be found in /opt/local/lib and the include directory gsl in /opt/local/include) then the configuration command line should be:
+If htslib is not in a standard location on your system then the location should be specified using the --with-htslib option to configure.
+For example, if the installation prefix for htslib is /opt/local (so the libraries can be found in /opt/local/lib and the include directory htslib in /opt/local/include) then the configuration command line should be:

-	./configure --with-gsl=/opt/local
+	./configure --with-htslib=/opt/local

 Compile: